pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server namespaces [COMMAND-OPTIONS]

-      Display the namespaces in the WBEM server.
+      Display the namespaces of the server.

     Options:
       -s, --sort  Sort into alphabetical order by classname.